 In a world that is both immersed in pain and committed to various strategies to numb our pain, we believe that Jesus has placed each of us on a path that requires us to embrace suffering if we are to remain faithful to him.
 As faithful followers of Christ, we are called to participate both in his joys and in his sufferings.
 We by no means seek out suffering, but we must be prepared to faithfully endure it in our lives.
 Our trust is that the Lord is actually with us in the midst of our pain and that he will mysteriously and wisely use our pain for his glory and our good.
 Finally, our experience of suffering gives us a powerful ability from which we can minister to others with humility, honesty, and hope.

 We gratefully and discerningly draw on the gifts and wisdom of Christians who have gone before us in the faith.
 In our common worship, we use an ancient liturgical structure and the church calendar, which connects us to churches across the world and throughout history.
-In addition, we believe that denomination affiliation allows us to be genuinely connected to the global church, utilizes pooled resources for the good of our community, and helps hold us accountable to God’s word.
-Grace is a congregation of the Presbyterian Church in America, a denomination committed to thoughtfully applying the theological riches and blessings of the Protestant Reformation in our day and to see the gospel transform all of life from the inside-out.
+In addition, we believe that our denominational affiliation with the C4SO Diocese of the Anglican Church in America allows us to be genuinely connected to the global church, utilize pooled resources for the good of our community, and helps hold us accountable to God’s word.
 Finally, we view other faithful churches in the city as our co-laborers and seek to form meaningful ties with them as we are able.

 God created everything and called it good.
 He didn't just make something adequate and functional.
 The beauty of creation speaks to God’s abundance and his character as a gift-giver.
 Resonating with this beauty is an act of worship to our creator.
 God has given us creative capacity and called us to partner with him in making beautiful and meaningful things.
 As a worshiping community, we seek to respond to God with music and visual arts that are winsome, well-crafted, and beautiful.